-Sooner or later, virtually every household will have a leaky toilet that keeps running.
-You may notice water drips or just hear it constantly refilling.
-This is not only annoying, it’s wasteful and expensive.
-Even a moderate toilet leak can waste 6,000 gallons of water a month, adding hundreds of dollars to your annual water bill.
+Sooner or later, every household will have a leaky toiletthat keeps running.
+You may notice water drips or hear it constantly refilling.
+This issue is not only annoying but also wasteful and expensive.
+Even a moderate toilet leak can waste more than6,000 gallonsof water every month, adding hundreds of dollars to your annual water bill.

-Fortunately, with a little know-how, you can find out what causes a toilet to run and fix it, saving the expense of a costly professional repair.
+Fortunately, fixing that noisy problem may be easy.
+With a few tips from this article, you can find out how to fix a running toilet, saving the expense of a costly professional repair.

-Before you begin, make sure there's sufficient water pressure in the toilet tank for efficient operation.
+Before you begin, make sure there is sufficient water pressurein the toilet tank for efficient operation.
 Water flows to the toilet through a small valve on the wall or floor behind the toilet.
-Turn the valve counterclockwise to the full “on” position to maintain proper water pressure while you are checking for leaks.
+Turn the valve counterclockwise to the “on” position to maintain proper water pressure while you are checking for leaks.

-Check the flapper itself.
+If you tightened (or loosened) the chain and that didn’t help, check the flapper itself.
 Over time, the flapper’s rim can corrode or deteriorate and fail to seal properly.
 If this is the case, remove the old flapper and buy a new one at your hardware store.
-Attach the new flapper to your flush mechanism and make sure it is sealing properly as the tank fills with water.
+Follow the assembly instructions and attach the new flapper to your flush mechanism, ensuring it seals properly as the tank fills with water.

-Check this small plastic tube running from the toilet tank’s fill valve into its vertical overflow tube.
-If the end of the tube is under water, cut it back so that the tube clears the water level.
+The fill tube is the small plastic tube running from the toilet tank’s fill valve into its vertical overflow tube.
+If the end of the tube is under water, cut it so that the tube clears the water level.

 Older toilets have a ball float that controls the fill valve.
 If the ball floats too high, the water rises above the overflow tube, and the tank never stops draining.
 A quick fix is to bend the arm of the ball float downward to reduce the flow.
 You can also adjust the float by turning the screw that attaches the float arm to the fill valve.

-In newer toilets, the float assembly may be part of the fill valve.
+In newer toilets, the float assembly may be part of the fill valve; it will look like a cup or cylinder.
 Depending on the type of valve and float you have, you can adjust the float using a screw on top of the float or a clip on the adjustment rod.

-Repairing a running toilet on your own requires a little time and patience (and possibly a visit or two to the hardware store), but the savings and satisfaction are worth the effort.
+Learning how to fix a running toilet requires a little time and patience (and possibly a visit to the hardware store), but the savings and satisfaction of a successful DIY job are worth the effort.